tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

     * **Answer**: Problems with the security of centralized servers providing a centralized attack vector.

-* What are some examples of how IPFS seeks to solve these issues?
+* What are some examples of how IPFS tries to solve these issues?

     * **Answer**: Hosting any file that you want to maintain an immutable copy of.